roto93/react-native-neat-date-picker/README.md

 | selectedDateBackgroundColor* | string | The background color of all the displayed date when being selected. |
 | confirmButtonColor           | string | The text color of the confirm Button.|

-\* : Only six-digits HEX color is allowed because I do something like this behind the scene.
+\* : Only six-digits HEX code colors are allowed because I do something like this behind the scene.

 ```javascript
 style={{color='{dateTextColor}22'}}  // '#rrggbbaa'